vmstio/docs/content/projects/vmcrawl.md

 ## Collected Data

-vmcrawl collects the following data only from instances that it identifies as Mastodon, or a related fork.
+vmcrawl collects the following data only from instances that it identifies as Mastodon, or a related fork:

 - Domain Name
 - Software Version